frictionlessdata/tableschema-js/README.md

 ```javascript
 let dateType = type.cast(fieldDescriptor, '2014-05-29')
 ```
 And following example will raise exception, because we set flag 'skip constraints' to `false`, and our date is less than allowed by `minimum` constraints of the field.
-Exception will be raised as well as in situation of trying to cast non-date format values, or empty values
+Exception will be raised as well in situation of trying to cast non-date format values, or empty values
 ```javascript
 try {
     let dateType = type.cast(fieldDescriptor, '2014-05-29', false)